explosion-mental/demwm/README.md

 To define the value of `BLOCK_BUTTON`, you have to edit _config.h_ mouse buttons bindings `sendstatusbar`.

+# Manage dwm with `xsetroot`

+Since dwm handles the text itself, we can use the 'name' of the root window for other purposes, like managing dwm (similar to the `fakesignal` patch).

+- Give it a function, for example `xsetroot -name togglebar`, will toggle the bar
+- or a standalone `signal number` of one of the blocks, e.g `xsetroot -name 1` will update block 1
+- It can accept functions that require an argument, e.g `xsetroot -name 'cyclelayout -1'` but remember to use `'` or `"` around it.

 # Toggleable Features
 Here are the "too bloated" features which doesn't affect the workflow, but